calebjmatthews/endless-desert/concept.md

   [ ] Autoselect first resource
   [ ] Add animations to memos
   [ ] Rich text rendering
-  [ ] Storing an occupied house kicks out the leader
-  [ ] Storing an assigned to building removes leader
   [ ] Conversations can be repeatable, but not daily
   [ ] Store conversation state in reducer
   [ ] Compressed resource view
   [ ] Fix for stuck without sand/knowledge before trading unlocked [ ] More repeatable fortuities
-  [ ] Leaders running out of consumed food/drink begin foraging [ ] Resource production/consumption breakdown in resource detail
+  [ ] Resource production/consumption breakdown in resource detail
-  [ ] Select non-exact resources in conversations
-  [ ] Hide recipes missing ingredients
   [ ] Handle number parsing within ResourceSelectOne
   [ ] Study and analysis consume resources at start, can be cancelled [ ] Hide leader assignment buttons until there are leaders [ ] Restyle completed quests
-  [ ] Only show most recent completed quests, with "Show more" button [ ] Fix quest completion resource display (Mattock x0)
+  [ ] Only show most recent completed quests, with "Show more" button [ ] Flashy display for rare trades
+  [ ] Hide recipes missing ingredients
+  [ ] Select non-exact resources in conversations

 ## Commands
 ### Delete all records from all tables: